Cleveland Clinic logo

 • More frequent urination: Problems filtering some waste products can cause you to pee more often.

-• Puffy eyes or swollen ankles and feet: Reduced kidney function can cause your body to hold onto protein and sodium, leading to edema (swelling due to fluid retention).
+• Puffy eyes or swollen ankles and feet: Reduced kidney function can cause your body to hold onto protein and sodium, leading to swelling.

 • Sleep problems, fatigue and lack of appetite: If toxins build up in your blood, your sleep, appetite and energy levels may be off.

-Healthcare providers use several tests to measure kidney function and diagnose kidney problems.
+Healthcare providers use several tests to measure kidney function and diagnose kidney and renal cortex problems.
 Your provider may recommend:

-• Imaging tests (X-ray, CT scan, MRI, ultrasound or nuclear medicine imaging): These tests can show kidney abnormalities or obstructions (blockages).
-For instance, these can show the thickness of the renal cortex.
-Thinning of the cortex may mean that the kidney has been injured.
+• Imaging tests (X-ray, CT scan, MRI, ultrasound or nuclear medicine): These can show kidney blockages or issues like renal cortical thinning.
+This may mean your kidney isn’t working well.

-• Ureteroscopy: This is a test where your provider passes a tube (endoscope) through your urethra into your bladder and ureters to look for abnormalities.
+• Ureteroscopy: Your provider passes a tube with a small camera (endoscope) through your urethra into your bladder and ureters to look for anything unusual.

-• Urinalysis: This measures specific substances, such as protein or blood, in urine to detect any abnormality that may indicate a disease condition or infection.
+• Urinalysis: This measures certain substances, like protein or blood, in urine to detect a disease or infection.

 Care